 Access to Justice Commission: The Maryland Access to Justice Commission will develop, consolidate, coordinate and implement policy initiatives to expand access to and enhance the quality of justice in civil legal matters for persons who encounter barriers in gaining access to Maryland's civil justice system.

 Allegany Law Foundation Family Law Self Help Clinic: Allegany Law in co-operation with the Allegany County Circuit Court provides legal assistance to individuals in the community in filling out court forms in family law cases including divorce, custody, visitation, child support and name changes.

 Ask A Lawyer in the Law Library: At the Anne Arundel County Public Law Library.
 Talk with a volunteer lawyer for up to 20 minutes about your civil, non-family legal problem for free!
 No appointment is necessary.
 Just check-in at the law library's information desk.
-410-222-1387 email@example.com New dates have also been added at the North County Area Library.
+410-222-1387 firstname.lastname@example.org New dates have also been added at the Glen Burnie (formerly North County) Library.

 Charles County Family Law and General Civil Practice Clinics are sponsored by the Charles County Bar Association.
 The Family Law Clinic is open on Tuesdays from 9:00 a.m. to Noon.
 A volunteer lawyer will be available for consultation on matters such as divorce, child support, custody, visitation, adoption, name change, paternity, and domestic violence.